-Just like other smartphone chip designers, HiSilicon’s processors are based on the Arm architecture.
-Unlike other designers, HiSilicon doesn’t create customized CPU designs based on the Arm architecture.
-Instead, the company opts for off-the-shelf parts from Arm — such as the Cortex-A73 CPU and Mali GPUs — to integrate into its solutions alongside other in-house developments, including modems and image signal processors.
+Just like other smartphone chip designers, HiSilicon’s processors are based on the Arm CPU architecture.
+Unlike Apple, HiSilicon doesn’t create customized CPU designs based on the Arm architecture.
+Instead, the company opts for off-the-shelf parts from Arm — such as the Cortex-A76 CPU and Mali GPUs — to integrate into its solutions alongside other in-house developments, including modems, image signal processors, and machine learning accelerators.

 The HiSilicon-Qualcomm rivalry

-The situation was just as difficult shortly after HiSilicon announced its first mobile processors.
-Despite Huawei still being a customer, Qualcomm began heavily redacting product information, concerned Huawei may share information with HiSilicon.
-The company’s concerns perhaps weren’t unfounded, as Huawei employees have noted that working on the Nexus 6P with Google taught them a lot about hardware and software optimization.
+However, the start of hostilities began well before Huawei’s mobile surge.
+It started shortly after HiSilicon announced its first mobile processors.
+Qualcomm began heavily redacting product information, despite Huawei still being a customer, concerned that the company may share information with HiSilicon.
+The company’s concerns perhaps weren’t unfounded, as Huawei employees noted that working on the Nexus 6P with Google taught them a lot about hardware and software optimization.

 Huawei and Qualcomm are in closer competition than ever as they race for 5G and IoT related patents.

-Outside of SoCs, the two giants also now battle it out for patents related to IoT and other emerging connected technologies, particularly those involving 5G.
+Outside of SoCs, the two giants have been battling it out for patents related to IoT and other connected technologies, particularly those involving 5G.
 Qualcomm has been the dominant holder of patents for the CDMA, 3G, and 4G industry standards, which, along with integrated modems in its chipsets, quickly thrust Snapdragon processors to the top of the Android ecosystem.
-This position could be threatened with the rollout of 5G, as Huawei is bulking up on patents for both consumer and industry 5G technologies, putting the two on a collision course.
+This position is less secure with the rollout of 5G, as Huawei bulked up on patents for both consumer and industry 5G technologies, putting the two on another collision course.